shrayash17/Dynasas_Assignment/README.md

-# Dynasas_Assignment :  This README file that provides an overview of the project, descriptions of the files, and instructions on how to use the program and visualization scripts.
+# Dynasas_Assignment :  This README file that provides an overview of the project, descriptions of the files.

 waveform_generator.cpp